Landlords and Tenants: Rights and Responsibilities

 - Sue in conciliation court or district court for rent abatement (this is the return of part of the rent, or, in extreme cases, all of the rent).

 - Use the landlord’s failure to make necessary repairs as a defense to either the landlord’s Eviction Action based on nonpayment of rent or the landlord’s lawsuit for unpaid rent.
+(See below for a further explanation of defenses a tenant may use.)

-Let’s examine these one at a time.
+Let’s examine these one at a time:

 Calling in an Inspector